diyclassics/diyclassics.github.io/cv.md

 ### Grants, Awards and Honors

+- 2026\.
+Society for Classical Studies Pedagogy Award.
+To support hosting for Latin NLP infrastructure.
 - 2025\.
 Classical Association of the Atlantic States Professional Development Grant supporting travel to RSA2025 to present work on the "Representing Women Authorship in the Latin Treebanks" project.
 - 2022\.
 Center for Hellenic Studies fellowship for writing and developing *Exploratory Philology: Learning About Ancient Greek through Computer Programming*.
 April and June residencies.
 - 2019\.
 Society for Classical Studies *Classics Everywhere* grant supporting public programming for local political philosophy reading group.